This article describes how to change your video quality settings during a call, and how it can impact or improve the call.

 Note:

-It should be noted that the video quality settings represent (in most cases) the upper bounds of the acceptable quality of the video to be sent.
-In the event that your network conditions are unable to meet the quality settings you specify, Coviu may attempt to adjust the video settings to meet the detected network conditions.
+• It should be noted that the video quality settings represent (in most cases) the upper bounds of the acceptable quality of the video to be sent.
+If your network conditions are unable to meet the quality settings you specify, Coviu may attempt to adjust the video quality settings to meet the detected network conditions.

-If you move to a better-quality network, you should reset your settings to the Adaptive setting to make sure you get a better resolution.
+• If you move to a better-quality network, you should reset your video quality setting to the Adaptive setting to make sure you get a better resolution.

 More support options

 You have completed another Coviu help article.
-You now know what changing your video quality settings does, and how it can improve a call.
+You now know what changing your video quality setting does and how it can improve your call.

 If this is not what you were looking for, explore our knowledge base and search for another article from here.